drogonframework/drogon-docs/ENG-02-Installation.md

   * libuuid, generating c library of uuid;
   * zlib, used to support compressed transmission;
 * Optional
-  * OpenSSL, if the OpenSSL library is installed, drogon will support HTTPS as well, otherwise drogon only supports HTTP.
-  * c-ares, if the c-ares library is installed，drogon will be more efficient with DNS;
-  * libbrotli, if the libbrotli library is installed, drogon will support brotli compression when sending HTTP responses;
   * boost, the version should be **no less than 1.61**, is required only if the C++ compiler does not support C++ 17 and if the STL doesn't fully support `std::filesystem`.
+  * OpenSSL, after installed, drogon will support HTTPS as well, otherwise drogon only supports HTTP.
+  * c-ares, after installed, drogon will be more efficient with DNS;
+  * libbrotli, after installed, drogon will support brotli compression when sending HTTP responses;

   * the client development libraries of postgreSQL, mariadb and sqlite3, if one or more of them is installed, drogon will support access to the according database.
-  * hiredis,  if the hiredis library is installed, drogon will support access to redis.
+  * hiredis,  after installed, drogon will support access to redis.
-  * gtest, if the gtest library is installed, the unit tests can be compiled.
+  * gtest, after installed, the unit tests can be compiled.
-  * yaml-cpp, if the yaml-cpp library is installed, drogon will support config file with yaml format.
+  * yaml-cpp, after installed, drogon will support config file with yaml format.

 ## System Preparation Examples